notaryproject/notation/specs/commandline/sign.md

   notation sign [flags] <reference>

 Flags:
        --force-referrers-tag         force to store signatures using the referrers tag schema (default true) -d,  --debug                       debug mode
   -e,  --expiry duration             optional expiry that provides a "best by use" time for the artifact.
 The duration is specified in minutes(m) and/or hours(h).
 For example: 12h, 30m, 3h20m
   -h,  --help                        help for sign
        --id string                   key id (required if --plugin is set).
 This is mutually exclusive with the --key flag --insecure-registry           use HTTP protocol while connecting to registries.
 Should be used only for testing -k,  --key string                  signing key name, for a key previously added to notation's key list.
 This is mutually exclusive with the --id and --plugin flags
        --oci-layout                  [Experimental] sign the artifact stored as OCI image layout -p,  --password string             password for registry operations (default to $NOTATION_PASSWORD if not specified) --plugin string               signing plugin name.
 This is mutually exclusive with the --key flag --plugin-config stringArray   {key}={value} pairs that are passed as it is to a plugin, refer plugin's documentation to set appropriate values.
-       --signature-format string    signature envelope format, options: "jws", "cose" (default "jws") -u,  --username string            username for registry operations (default to $NOTATION_USERNAME if not specified) -m,  --user-metadata stringArray  {key}={value} pairs that are added to the signature payload -v,  --verbose                    verbose mode
+       --signature-format string     signature envelope format, options: "jws", "cose" (default "jws") --timestamp-root-cert string  filepath of timestamp authority root certificate --timestamp-url string        RFC 3161 Timestamping Authority (TSA) server URL -u,  --username string             username for registry operations (default to $NOTATION_USERNAME if not specified) -m,  --user-metadata stringArray   {key}={value} pairs that are added to the signature payload -v,  --verbose                     verbose mode
 ```

 ### Set config property for OCI image manifest